anmelus/Leibniz/README.md

 # Leibniz
-Code using the leibniz formula to calculate the value of pi
+Code using the leibniz formula to calculate the value of π.